-(6) Project the amount of time each professional will devote to the project.
+(6) Project the amount of time each professional will devote to the project (this should be included in the budget but may be included in the project narrative as well).

 Perhaps the best indication of whether or not an MDCP project will generate exports is the level of interest among the companies of the U.S. industry that would export.
 Each applicant should document the interest of potential U.S. exporters in leveraging the proposed MDCP project to generate exports.